Why Flying Ants Get Confused With Termites Every Spring in Wilmington

 Are termites more dangerous than flying ants?

 Yes.
-Termites can cause severe structural damage.
+Termites can cause severe structural damage over time.

 Do flying ants damage homes?